diakonia/eutychus/README.txt

 EUTYCHUS - A free Church service recording plug-in for Audacity(R) Digital Audio Editor

+EUTYCHUS source is copyright (c) 2013 Stephen Parry, some elements copyright (c) 1999-2013 by Audaicty Team.

 "Audacity" is a registered trademark of Dominic Mazzoni.

 1. Licensing